ChuanMeng/QPP4CS/README.md

 ```
 #### Assessing ConvDR on CAsT-19
 ConvDR has a specially-trained query encoder to encode raw utterances.
 QPP methods designed for ad-hoc search do not have a special module to understand raw utterances.
-When estimating the retrieval quality of ConvDR, we consider three types of inputs to QPP methods, namely T5-based, QuReTeC-based and human-written query rewrites.
+When estimating the retrieval quality of ConvDR, we consider three types of inputs to QPP methods to help QPP methods understand the current query, namely T5-based, QuReTeC-based and human-written query rewrites.
 Use the following commands to estimate the retrieval quality of ConvDR on CAsT-19:
 ```bash
 python -u unsupervisedQPP/post_retrieval.py \
 --query_path ./datasets/cast-19-20/queries/cast-19.queries-T5-Q.tsv \